Henry Abramson: Scholarship

-Henry Abramson is largely known for his scholarship in Ukrainian Jewish history and antisemitic iconography.
+Henry Abramson is primarily known for his scholarship in Ukrainian Jewish history and antisemitic iconography.
 Abramson also was curator for an exhibit on the history of antisemitic iconography in Florida entitled "The Art of Hatred".

 Abramson has also been a popularizer of Jewish thought, publishing a primer of Talmud and other works on the Jewish intellectual tradition.
-He is also known for his work on Rabbi Kalonymus Kalmish Shapiro, a Hasidic Rabbi active in the Warsaw Ghetto during the Holocaust.
-In 2014, Abramson published "The Kabbalah of Forgiveness: The Thirteen Levels of Mercy", a translation of Tomer Devorah by Moses Cordovero ("Date Palm of Devorah").
+He is also known for his work on Kalonymus Kalman Shapira, a Hasidic rabbi active in the Warsaw Ghetto during the Holocaust.
+In 2014, Abramson published "The Kabbalah of Forgiveness: The Thirteen Levels of Mercy", a translation of Tomer Devorah by Moses ben Jacob Cordovero.

 Abramson is the author of the Jewish History in Daf Yomi podcast, a project of the Orthodox Union Daf Yomi Initiative.
-Since the Spring of 2019, he has been recording brief videos discussing historical aspects of the daily Talmud study program called Daf Yomi.
-The overall project will require over 2,700 videos over seven years of research.
+Since spring 2019, he has recorded brief videos discussing historical aspects of the daily Talmud study program called Daf Yomi.
+The overall project required 2700 videos over seven years of research.
+On October 21, 2025, Abramson celebrated his completion of the Babylonian Talmud.